treesasabu-muj/portfolio/README.md

 ### [Linkedln Profile](https://www.linkedin.com/in/treesa-sabu-66a029128/)

 Hardworking software developer with robust problem-solving skills and proven experience in creating and designing software.
 4 years experience in fast paced SAP Hybris and Java environment.
-Currently Pursuing MBA inAnalytics and Data Science from MUJ.
+Currently Pursuing MBA in Analytics and Data Science from MUJ.

 ## Work Experience ([See more details](/profile/experience.md))
 **Application Development Analyst @ Accenture**